ehendrix23/aioharmony/README.rst

     - Executing aioharmony with option show_detailed_config will now show all config retrieved from HUB 0.2.5
     - Fixed: When using XMPP protocol the switching of an activity was not always discovered.
+    - Fixed: Call to stop handlers will now be called when timeout occurs on disconnect
     - Changed: ClientCallbackType is now in aioharmony.const instead of aioharmony.harmonyclient.
     - Changed: default log level for aioharmony main is now ERROR
     - New: callback option new_activity_starting to allow a callback when a new activity is being started (new_activity is called when switching activity is completed)